 Substituting on (3)

-Leibniz, Huygens and Johann Bernoulli correctly showed that the solution of the problem is the curve above, known as catenary.
+The same result was achieved by Leibniz, Huygens and Johann Bernoulli and the curve received the name of catenary.
 As a curiosity, Jacob Bernoulli, Johann’s brother and also the person who poses the problem, spent an year trying to prove that the solution was a parabola.
 In fact, the parabola is the solution for a particular case of the catenary problem.

 Take any segment of the curve such that its horizontal projection equals to .
 Further, assume that every segment with horizontal projection has equal mass.
 In particular, for every segment with horizontal projection , let be its mass.